-If you’re dealing with a registered credit provider that offers authorised financial services, they’re more likely to keep your private information confidential and secure.
-Payday loan applications are typically carried out online in a safe and secure manner.
+Make sure you’re dealing with a registered credit provider that offers authorised financial services, as they’re more likely to keep your private information confidential and help you obtain the right loan for your situation.

 Can I apply for a payday loan if I’m unemployed?

 This credit form is typically offered for employed and self-employed individuals who can prove that they earn a regular income above a certain amount.
 If you’re unemployed, there is no guarantee that you’ll be able to pay back the loan.